joshuasellers/Complicated-Calculator/README.md

 ## TODOs
 1. fix bug where one number is reduced to single digit
-2. remove leading zeros
-3. generally test new algorithm
+2. generally test new algorithm
-4. Finalize calculator CX
+3. Finalize calculator CX
-5. Use result tracking to not have all math in display at same time
+4. Use result tracking to not have all math in display at same time